ahmetaa/zemberek-nlp/normalization/README.md

  - There may be junk results.
  - For shorter words, there will be a lot of suggestions (sometimes >50 ).
  - Suggestion function is not so fast (Around 500-1000 words/second).

+ ## Noisy Text Normalization (Not Yet Released)

+ Zemberek offers noisy text normalization function.
+This tool can be used correcting words written incorrectly or informal speech from noisy texts.
+Some examples:

+    Tmm, yarin havuza giricem ve aksama kadar yaticam :)
+    ah aynen ya annemde fark etti siz evinizden çıkmayın diyo gercek mı bu?
+Yuh!
+Artık unutulması bile beklenmiyo
+    Hayır hayat telaşm olmasa alacam buraları gökdelen dikicem.

+Some NLP tasks needs normalization as a pre-processing step before applying actual algorithms to the text.
+Normalization especially helps improved results in areas like:

+- Social media and forum texts
+- Chat, messaging or bot applications
+- Mobil phone keyboards with no or bad spell correction.

+### Usage

+User needs to provide some lookup files and a language model.
+In this link, a usable language model and necessary lookup tables are provided.
+But for specific needs, usually custom work is necessary.

+After downloading the files, lets assume they will be in zemberek-data/normalization folder.
+We initialize TurkishSentenceNormalizer as:

+Then simple call normalize() method.

+Results for the above sentences:

+    Tmm, yarin havuza giricem ve aksama kadar yaticam :) tamam , yarın havuza gireceğim ve akşama kadar yatacağım :)

+    ah aynenya annemde fark ettı siz evinizden cıkmayın diyo ah aynenya annemde fark etti siz evinizden çıkmasın diyor

+    gercek mı bu?
+Yuh!
+Artık unutulması bile beklenmiyo gerçek mı bu ? yuh ! artık unutulması bile beklenmiyor

+    Hayır hayat telaşm olmasa alacam buraları gökdelen dikicem. hayır hayat telaşı olmasa alacağım buraları gökdelen dikeceğim .

+As it is seen, some words were not corrected and output is all lower case.
+These problems will be fixed in upcoming releases.

+### Method

+Zemberek uses several heuristics, lookup tables and language models for text normalization.
+Some of the work:
+- From clean and noisy corpora, vocabularies are created using morphological analysis.
+- With some heuristics and language model, words that should be split to two are found.
+- From corpora, correct, incorrect and possibly-incorrect sets are created.
+- For pre-processing, deasciifier, split and combine heuristics are applied.
+- Using those sets and large corpora, a noisy to clean word lookup is generated using a modified version of Hassan and Menezes's 2013 work "Social Text Normalization using Contextual Graph Random Walks".
+- Then for a sentence, for every noisy word, candidates are collected from lookup tables, informal and ascii-matching morphologcal analysis and spell checker.
+- Most likely correct sequence is found running Viterbi algorithm using a language model on candidate words

+### Issues

+Normalization function:

+- may change correct words.
+- may change formatting and casing or remove punctuations.
+- may not work well for some cases.